isw-kudos/huddo-docs/docs/boards/howto/adding-members-to-a-board.md

 In the *New Board* creation phase, type in the name of any colleague or group in your organisation in the Add People field, or type in an email address of someone who is external to your organisation.

-You can also decide if you would like the board to have Public Access, meaning anyone in your organisation will be able to view the board (although not able to contribute unless they have been invited.)
+You can also decide if you would like the board to have Public Access, meaning anyone in your organisation will be able to view the board and participate depending on what level of permission you have set (reader, author, editor.)

 ![](/assets/boards/adding-members-to-boards1.png)